 8. By completing the SAT II Subject Test (scores vary according to language).

 9. Foreign/international students may submit an official high school transcript from a non-English-speaking country of origin.

+INTRODUCTION TO RIC REQUIREMENT

+To maximize student success, a one-credit transition to college course, Introduction to RIC, is required of all first-year students during their first semester (RIC 100):

+RIC 100: Introduction to RIC (1) F, Sp.

+Students learn how to navigate college in general and RIC specifically, including such topics as time management, wellness, college expectations, note-taking, cultural competency, and campus resources.

+Note: Students taking COLL 101, COLL 150, or HONR 150 will be exempted.

 General Education Categories